CodingPengwing/COMP300027-Project1/README.md

 # Yoga Pose Classification #

-This is a classification task for yoga poses using Naive Bayes as the main model, as well as KDE-Naive Bayes as the second model.
+This is a classification task for yoga poses using Gaussian Naive Bayes as the main model, as well as KDE-Naive Bayes as the second model.
 This is a solution to project 1 of COMP30007-Machine Learning.
 The specifications are provided in the repo.